What Blends Well With Patchouli?

 Patchouli is commonly used in perfumes, cosmetics, soaps, candles, and incense, making it a timeless and classic scent.
 Experimenting with similar variations can also be an exciting experience.

-What Mixes Well with Patchouli Essential Oil?
+What Blends Well with Patchouli Essential Oil?

 Patchouli as an essential oil blends well with other oils, adding a sophisticated note to the mix.